-These olive oil buckwheat biscuits are easy to put together, and go great with most any meal - from simple weeknights to holiday feasts.
-And since they're made with buckwheat, they're gluten free, too, so all your guests can partake!
+These Buckwheat Biscuits without butter are easy to put together, and go great with most any meal - from simple weeknights to holiday feasts.
+No pastry cutter needed!
+And since they're made with buckwheat, they're gluten free, too, so all your guests can partake.

 Biscuits are generally not known for their healthful qualities, are they?
 That's because they are usually made with refined white flour, and tons of butter or shortening.
 Not that they aren't delicious little pillows of bliss, but those aren't something that should be a mainstay on our tables.

-These biscuits on the other hand, can frequent your plate as often as you like!
-We've used buckwheat flour in these olive oil biscuits - which is not only a whole grain with loads of fiber, but gluten free too, if that's something you need.
+These olive oil biscuits on the other hand, can frequent your plate as often as you like!
+We're using buckwheat flour in these biscuits - which is not only a whole grain with loads of fiber and extra protein, but gluten free too (if that's something you need).
 The buckwheat imparts a slightly earthy note, which feels really seasonal to me!
+We add just enough salt for leavening, while still keeping the overall biscuits low sodium.

 We've also replaced the butter with olive oil for a low saturated fat, but high monounsaturated fat content.
 Excellent for your heart!
 We make our own "buttermilk" by mixing unsweetened soymilk with vinegar - because let's be honest, buttermilk isn't an ingredient I usually have hanging out in my fridge.
 Don't worry though - the biscuits won't taste vinegary.
 That gets neutralized by the baking soda, causing the biscuits to be nice and fluffy!